EpocSquadron/plantuml-theme-amadeus/README.md

 @enduml
 ```

+Note that the plantuml previewer hosted internally to Amadeus cannot process the
+theme import.
+You can either comment it out while working in the previewer, or
+copy and paste the contents of the theme directly into it's place as a temporary
+measure.

 If you are modifying the theme locally (please consider contributing!) you can clone
 this repository or download just the `puml-theme-amadeus.puml` file locally, then
 point to it in your theme declaration: